MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-github-ec-to-microsoft-cloud-app-security.md

 ### Verify your GitHub domains

-For Cloud App Security to match the domain emails of your GitHub organization's members to their corresponding Azure Active Directory user, you must verify your GitHub domains.
-You can skip these steps if you have already verified your domains.
+Verifying your domains is optional.
+However, we highly recommend that you do verify your domains so that Cloud App Security can match the domain emails of your GitHub organization's members to their corresponding Azure Active Directory user.
+Emails are only shown for users that do not keep their GitHub Email addresses private (Settings > Emails > Keep my email addresses private).

+These steps can be completed independently of the [Configure GitHub Enterprise Cloud](#configure-github-enterprise-cloud) steps and can skipped if you have already verified your domains.

 1. Upgrade your organization to the [Corporate Terms of Service](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/upgrading-to-the-corporate-terms-of-service).
 1. Verify [your organization's domains](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/verifying-your-organizations-domain).